huangwb8/GSClassifier.principle/docs/Discussion.md

 + Experiments: leave genes out of validation cohorts and then test the performance of **GSClassifier**-PADi.
 -->

-Due to reasons like low expression/weak signal, contamination of microarray surfaces, inappropriate manual operations, insufficient resolution or systematic errors during the laboratory process [@RN387; @RN389; @RN382], **missing value** in high-imput genetic data is common.
-Generally, tiny missing value could be just dealed with case deletion, while the biological discovery might be damaged when the missing rate tops 15% [@RN392; @RN386].
+Due to reasons like weak signal, contamination of microarray surfaces, inappropriate manual operations, insufficient resolution, or systematic errors during the laboratory process [@RN387; @RN389; @RN382], **missing value** in high-input genetic data is common.
+Generally, tiny missing values could be just dealt with case deletion, while the biological discovery might be damaged when the missing rate tops 15% [@RN392; @RN386].
 Currently, lots of methods, including statistic-based or machine learning-based methods (Figure \@ref(fig:mvi01)), had been developed for **missing value imputation (MVI)** [@RN386].
-Wang et al [@RN384] categorized MVI methods into simple (zeros or average),biology knowledge-, global learning-, local learning-, hybrid-based methods.
-In order to satisfy the working conditions of xgboost [@xgboost] functions (`xgb.train`, `xgboost`, and `xgb.cv`) in GSClassifer, the missing value in expression matrix must be deleted or imputation.
+Wang et al [@RN384] categorized MVI methods into simple (zeros or average), biology knowledge-, global learning-, local learning-, and hybrid-based methods.
+In order to satisfy the working conditions of **xgboost** [@xgboost] functions (`xgb.train`, `xgboost`, and `xgb.cv`) in GSClassifer, missing values in the expression matrix must be deleted or imputation.

 \begin{figure}